We need to talk about mental health.

-Five years ago after being hit in 3 big car accidents in 3 years, I started getting panic attacks every time it snowed and I had to drive.
+Seven years ago after being hit in 3 big car accidents in 3 years, I started getting panic attacks every time it snowed and I had to drive.

 As a yoga teacher who taught 18 classes a week all over the city driving was unavoidable and became unmanageable.
-I honestly believed, without a doubt, that if I got in another accident I would be dead.
+Honestly, I believed without a doubt that if I got in another accident I would be dead.
 I felt I “knew” I was going to die in my car.

-I remember one day, HOURS before I had to leave to teach a class it started snowing lightly.
+One day, HOURS before I had to leave to teach a class it started snowing lightly.
 It was those big fat snowflakes that gently fall to the ground and leave fluffy white piles on everything.